AMD launches Radeon RX 6700 XT graphics card — that hopefully we can buy

 The chip has 40 compute units and runs at 2.4GHz.
 It has 12GB of GDDR6 memory and the board draws 230 watts of power.
 On a 1440p 165Hz screen, the card can run Counter-Strike: Global Offensive at 438 frames per second and Valorant at 452 frames per second.

-Greg Boots, senior product manager at AMD, said in a press briefing that the new chips use AMD’s latest anti-lag technology, which enables lower input latency for competitive gaming.
+AMD senior product manager Greg Boots said in a press briefing that the new chips use AMD’s latest anti-lag technology, which enables lower input latency for competitive gaming.
 The new chips have lower prices and are targeted to reach a larger number of gamers, he said.
 The Radeon Boost feature also varies the shading rate during high-action parts of a game.

 About 95% of gamers play on displays that have older 1440p resolution or worse, as opposed to the newest 4K screens.
 These gamers are using cards that are three or four years old, and they’re trying to run games like Assassin’s Creed: Valhalla and Cyberpunk 2077.
 The 6700 XT is built to perform well at the mainstream resolution, as well as on high refresh rate monitors.